Comparison

 - OpenCode highlights broad model support and privacy-first posture with no stored code/context.

-- Vyre differentiates on controlled collaboration, desktop-native team workflows, and execution governance.
+- Vyre differentiates on controlled collaboration, desktop team workflows, and execution governance.

 Verified source links